aspose-total/Aspose.Total-Products/total/en/android-java/conversion/md-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert MD to POTM on Android via Java" h2="Transform MD to POTM within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate MD to POTM conversion feature inside your Android applications by using two simple steps.
-In the first step you can export MD to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to POTM.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+<h2>Why to Convert</h2>

+The need to convert MD to POTM arises when you want to integrate MD to POTM conversion feature inside your Android applications.
+This conversion is necessary to make the MD files compatible with the Android platform.

+<h2>How Aspose.Total Helps for MD to POTM Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive package of APIs that helps you to convert MD to POTM.
+It consists of two APIs, Aspose.PDF for Android via Java and Aspose.Slides for Android via Java.

+Using Aspose.PDF for Android via Java, you can export MD to PPTX.
+This API provides you with a wide range of features such as creating, editing, converting, and printing PDF documents.
+It also supports a variety of file formats such as DOC, DOCX, HTML, XPS, and many more.

+After that, you can use Aspose.Slides for Android via Java to convert PPTX to POTM.
+This API provides you with a wide range of features such as creating, editing, converting, and printing presentations.
+It also supports a variety of file formats such as PPT, PPTX, ODP, and many more.

+In conclusion, Aspose.Total for Android via Java is the perfect package for MD to POTM conversion.
+It provides you with two powerful APIs that can help you to export MD to PPTX and then convert PPTX to POTM.
+This package is easy to use and provides you with a wide range of features.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}